-A couple years ago, I read a blog titled “Four Easy Network Tips fro 2011” by Shoya (see link below) that encouraged people to do 4 things each month to keep your network current.
-These pop up in my calendar each month as a reminder I am not alone in my profession.
+A couple of years ago, I read a blog titled “Four Easy Network Tips fro 2011” by Shoya (see link below) that encouraged people to do four things each month to keep your network current.
+These pop up on my calendar each month as a reminder I am not alone in my profession.

-1. Choose 5 people in my network to reconnect with (sometimes it is only 1 or 2, but I still do it)
+1. Choose five people in my network to reconnect with (sometimes it is only 1 or 2, but I still do it)

 2. Plan forward by looking at what projects I have to do, and then ask for specific help from people in my network.

 3. Offer to help others in my network…. before they ask me.

 Today, I want to thank the following people publicly for all they have done for me.

 Barry Davis, thank you for rekindling my love for reading all books.
 Barry introduced me to Daniel Pink and many other authors who help me understand career counseling better.
 He has also spurred me on to read ALL kinds of books and then share my thoughts on these books with others.
 (See my LinkedIn Reading list which he inspired me to do after checking out his Reading List a few years ago).

 Leigh Mundhenk, thank you for taking time out of your busy schedule to Skype with me today.
 As a huge extrovert, working from home can be “interesting,” and our conversation about professional development was so enjoyable.
 I look forward to future skypes with you.

 Susan Campbell, thank you for introducing me to academic advising and encouraging me to get involved with NACADA and learn more about the importance of the advising relationship with students.
 Oh yeh, and how to have fun while doing it!